 My current research has a focus on understanding the role of water vapor and clouds on the climate system and how it might be changed by anthropogenic influences.
-I am the lead scientist of the Aerosols, Clouds, cONvection, Experiment (ACONVEX) which is planned to be the first long term (+10yr) deployment of in-situ and remote sensing instruments in the Amazon rain forest for the observation of clouds-climate-aerosol interactions.
-Measurements on the experimental site already include aerosol optical properties; water vapor, clouds and aerosol vertical profiles; hydrometeors size distribution; among others.
 My interests also include large-scale water vapor transport and the importance of the Amazon forest for the moisture recycling and subtropical precipitation over South America.
 I have worked with physical parameterizations in climate models, particularly radiation and convection, and the development of the Brazilian Earth System Model.
 I got my Phd on experimental astrophysics for studying the propagation of Nitrogen fluorescence light in the atmosphere as a technique to measure ultra high-energy cosmic rays.

 A documentary from Discovery Brazil about our research and the ATTO project.
 (47min)